-- 1 On the Main Toolbar, click the Selection tool. - 2 In the Data Model Window, select and then drag the object to the desired location.
+- 1. On the MainToolbar, click the Selection tool. - 2.
+In the Data Model Window, select and then drag the object to the desired location.

-TIP: Select multiple entities or tables by dragging the selection tool across them or pressing and holding CTRL while you click each object.
-Once the objects are selected, the cursor changes to and then you can drag the objects to a new location.

-TIP: The relationship lines joining the objects automatically adjust as the objects are moved.
+- 3. Select multiple entities or tables by dragging the selection tool across them or pressing and holding CTRL while click each object.
+Once the objects are selected, the cursor changes to - o The relationship lines joining the objects automatically adjust as the objects are moved.